Eric Beach

-Eric Beach (born 1947), is a New Zealand and Australian poet, playwright, and short story writer.
+Eric Beach (1947 – November 2024), was a New Zealand and Australian poet, playwright, and short story writer.

-Born in New Zealand, Beach has lived in Tasmania and in Victoria since 1972.
-He is active in the Australian Performance Poetry scene, performing at workshops, readings and events around Australia.
+Born in New Zealand, Beach lived in Tasmania and in Victoria from 1972.
+He was active in the Australian Performance Poetry scene, performing at workshops, readings and events around Australia.

 His publication Weeping for Lost Babylon won the 1996 Dinny O'Hearn Poetry Prize, and was joint winner of the Kenneth Slessor Prize for Poetry.

-He now resides in Minyip, Victoria in Australia.
+He lived in Minyip, Victoria in Australia.